txpipe/assets-api-starter-kit/README.md

 ### Implementation Details

-This Starter Kit implements a ver simple API with a single endpoint for querying the Assets information for a given PolicyId.
+This Starter Kit implements a very simple REST API with a single GET endpoint for querying Assets information for a given `Policy Id`.

 The server is a [NodeJs](https://nodejs.org/en/) application using [ExpressJS](https://expressjs.com/) and Typescript.

 We have implemented the API following the clean architecture principles, making it easy to include new endpoints, data sources and use cases.

-For connecting with the database layer we have chosen to use [Prisma](https://www.prisma.io/) providing us with a great development experience when it comes to access and querying db-sync.
+For connecting with the database layer we have chosen to use [Prisma](https://www.prisma.io/) which provides us with a great development experience when it comes to access and querying db-sync.

 <img src="/assets/diagram.png" alt="diagram">